-Before we buy any products from a company, we first ensure that they sign our cruelty-free declaration form, agreeing to each and every one of the following statements:
+We're proud to say that we only stock products from cruelty-free brands.
+To ensure this, we only stock brands who sign our cruelty-free declaration form, which means that they agree to each and every one of the following cruelty-free statements:

 1. They do not conduct animal testing on any of their finished products or ingredients at any stage of production, and they have a fixed cut-off date.

 2. They do not use any products or ingredients from any suppliers who test on animals.

 3. They do not commission or permit any other companies or third parties to test on animals on their behalf.